 With organic locks, you would start off with all natural hair, usually short to medium length.

-Typically the hair is just washed and allowed to form into locs on its own, but some start with the “rub method” where you use your hand or a damp cloth to rub your hair in a circular motion until it separates into chunks.
+Wash your hair and allow it to form into locs on its own.
+You may also wish to start with the “rub method” where you use your hand, a damp cloth, or a styling sponge and rub your hair in a circular motion until it separates into chunks.

-However, I’ve also seen people start off with coils, twists or braids, and from there, allow the locs to do what they do.
+However, I’ve seen people start off with coils, twists or braids, then allow the locs to do what they do.

 The ball’s now in your court!